hedronium/SerializeInstance/README.md

 # SerialInstance
-A way to truly serialize objects in NodeJS.
+A way to truly serialize & deserialize instance objects in NodeJS.

 Don't you wish you could serialize an instance of a class into a string and get a clone of the original object complete with all the methods